 All I could think of was, “It is so hot and stuffy in this room that it’s hard to breathe.”
-I was wearing a long-sleeved dark coloured dress that went up to my neck and below my knees as well as socks.
+I was wearing a long-sleeved dark-colored dress that went up to my neck and below my knees as well as socks.
 All I could think about was how nice it would be to be able to wear shorts and a white t-shirt and take these socks off.
 But, I was afraid that a Low German person would see me and tell my mom in Mexico, and then I would be in big trouble.

 Kim had faxed my resume to that embroidery place and, sure enough, they called me the next day to come for an interview.
 Kim drove me to the interview and tried to keep me calm on the way there but it wasn’t working.
 I was anything but calm.
 I walked in and there were ten people waiting to be interviewed.
 I thought, “Oh crap!
 I don’t have a fighting chance against these people.”
 They all looked so confident.

 I thought I should have put on shorts that day, just for the day, so I would blend in a little more but, nope, I couldn’t risk it.
-So there I was in my dress, socks and sandals and people were staring at me again.
+So there I was in my dress, socks, and sandals and people were staring at me again.
 A very large woman was wearing really short shorts and a low cut tee-shirt.
 You could see most of her mountains.
 I had a hard time focusing on what she was saying.

 She said, “Thank you all for coming.
 We had a really rough start this morning.
 The boss is sick and for that reason, she couldn’t make it in, then our air conditioner broke, so please bear with me.”

 I began to wonder where they were keeping this bear she talked about.
-I was hoping it wouldn’t come in the room while I was there.
+I was hoping it wouldn’t come into the room while I was there.
 I heard that there were bears in Canada but I had no idea that they would keep them at an embroidery shop.

 I was sweating like I never had before, not even in Mexico.
 It was so hot in there but we all stayed in that room as she began asking questions.
 I just smiled, nodded my head as everyone else was asking and answering the questions.
 I wondered if I should say, “I had a SIN card.”
 But I didn’t.
 I thought if I didn’t say anything I would have a better chance of getting the job.
-And if I got the job then I could prove it to them that I could be a quiet and hard worker.
+And if I got the job then I could prove it to them that I could be a hard worker.

 She told us that the job paid eight dollars an hour, which was fifty cents more than I was getting at the factory where I had worked.
-I thought that hat was awesome and really hoped that I would get the job.
+I thought that was awesome and really hoped that I would get the job.